 Long-Term Cash Flow Crisis

 The first thing an expert will tell any business owner is to know your cash flow.
 Understanding your cash flow gives you the ability to find the gaps in your present system.
 You can then plug holes and adjust your cash accordingly.

 Long-term cash flow problems are a sign that your situation isn’t a result of a few late-paying clients or vendors missing a payment.
-Instead, it’s a sign you have a major problem with your system, products, or services.
-If you’ve tried to fix the problem multiple times but still can’t create a viable change, you have two choices.
+Instead, it is a sign you have a major problem with your system, products, or services.
+If you have tried to fix the problem multiple times but still can’t create a viable change, you have two choices.

 Either seek help from an expert or call it quits.
 Experts can help you plug any holes in your cash flow and market your small business on a shoestring budget.
 Unfortunately, they also cost money that you may not have.